|

 - Investing strategies for beginners

-Robinhood’s mobile app includes fewer learning resources (those are mostly on the website), but it delivers strong trading functionality.
-The same order ticket is available, and charts include multiple tools such as overlays for open orders and current positions.
+Robinhood’s app includes fewer learning materials (its website has more in this area), but it offers stronger trading tools.
+The same order ticket found on the website is available, and charts include features such as layers for open orders and positions.

 Winner : Robinhood